mhaack/mh-site/src/pages/about.md

  Germany.
 Welcome to my virtual home my little corner on the internet.
 seo:
  title: "Markus Haack: Technology, Smart Home Automation, and Personal Blog"
+ description: "Hi, I'm Markus Haack.
+By day, a Senior Technical Lead at Adobe.
+By night, a Smart Home enthusiast and tech blogger.
+Welcome to my personal corner of the internet."
 image: /assets/images/markus.jpeg
 layout: page
 eleventyNavigation: